Estimated reading time: 25 minutes.

-“When I had my first CRM, I had about 2000 contacts in it.
+“When I had my first CRM for sales, I had about 2000 contacts in it.
 Even a small CRM like mine was degrading at nearly 2% per month, according to D&B. People change jobs, they change their names, and business data goes bad, fast.

 That means that your squeaky-clean small CRM begins the year with 2000 accurate contacts, and ends it with only about 1569 clean contacts.
 If 22% of my potential customers were walking away every year, I’d invest a small amount of time into cleaning their data.” – Adam Metz

 Beyond simple contact management, your CRM needs to understand the concept of what a sales lead is.
 Ideally, it should be able to track where a lead came from and what stage that lead is at in the sales process.
 A CRM will allow you to assign leads to particular sales people for follow up and moves that lead through the sales stages towards closing a deal.

 At the last stage of a lead funnel and sales process you need the ability to create deals or opportunities and attach them to contacts.
 A sales person can then see if they are on target and management can begin to see their projected revenue for the future and plan accordingly.

 It is essential for a sales person and team to record their activities within a CRM.
 Being able to see when you last contacted a lead, what their response was etc. You build up an invaluable picture of a contact and the effort and time it takes to close a sale which in turn allows you to plan for the future.